aMahanna/trigo/README.md

 Trigo | p5js
 =================
-Processing Animations powered by a rotating a particle system using modified trigonometric functions and RNGs.
+Processing Animations powered by a rotating a particle system using trigonometry and random number generators.

 A live demo can be found [here](https://mahanna.dev/trigo/src).